ton-play/tonplay-telegram-bot/README.md

 ### Let's start the bot
 We have all the necessary information.
 1. Copy all the necessary data from [BotFather](https://t.me/botfather) and [Console TON Play](https://console.tonplay.io/) to the .env file.
+> **Note** GAME_SHORT_NAME it is not game name.
+Look at step 5 in [Get all the necessary data to run the bot](https://github.com/ton-play/tonplay-telegram-bot#get-all-the-necessary-data-to-run-the-bot)

 <img width="1014" alt="Copy info in telegram bot" src="https://user-images.githubusercontent.com/111277652/235602436-1be9eb72-21d8-457a-8e1c-154b7b6f02c0.png">